cwsaylor/rails-quickstart/README.md

 * Sends email in development to mailcatcher on port 1025
 * Each of these features are optional if you choose to customize
 * Setup [Flowbite](https://flowbite.com/)
+* Styled partials for flash and form error messages

 ## Installation & Usage